zhibirc/ptt/README.md

 - advices as for caching elements are make sense in case multiple usages and/or long prototype chain.
 For example, Nicholas Zakas
 considers: "Always cache DOM values that are used more than once to avoid a performance penalty";

+- cache template’s raw text and/or pre-compiled version of the template (if you’re using HTML templates);

 - perform as many changes as possible outside of the live DOM structure;

 - event delegation is typically more performant than binding each element individually, so use it;